rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 ** server can't find console: NXDOMAIN
 ```

-what happended? the query is not answered because is not specified the namespace in the same query:
+what happened?
+The query is not answered because the namespace is not specified in the query:

 ```bash
 sh-4.2# nslookup -debug console | grep NXDOMAIN